equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 Dependent upon your particular setup, the creation of the storage directory may vary.

-The directory in which you wish to Minio storage to reisde will need to have the permissions adjsted to permit the user `minio-user` access.
+The directory in which you wish to Minios storage to reisde will need to have the permissions adjsted to permit the user `minio-user` access.

 ```
 chown minio-user:minio-user /path/to/storage